-Long-term Christian Appalachian Project volunteers make a commitment of one year to our program pillars of Service, Community, and Spirituality, with an option to apply for an additional year.
-Long-term volunteers are eligible to receive a modest stipend, room and board (or a living allowance), health insurance, and limited travel reimbursement.
-Any of the following long-term positions are eligible as AmeriCorps service positions with the additional benefits of a Segal AmeriCorps Education Award.
-CAP welcomes long-term (one year) volunteers and AmeriCorps members in January and August.
-Our preference is for volunteers to begin in August, but the January start date is offered for individuals with alternative availability.
-For more information, see our admissions process.
+Long-term Christian Appalachian Project volunteers make a commitment of one year to our Volunteer Corps program pillars of Service, Community, and Spirituality, with an option to apply for an additional year.
+Volunteers are eligible to receive a modest stipend, room and board (or living allowance), health insurance, and travel reimbursement.
+Individuals enrolling in AmeriCorps are also eligible for an Education Award for qualifying federal student loans and education expenses, and may qualify for federal student loan forbearance.

 Family Advocacy Caseworker: Caseworkers provide short-term emergency assistance, including food, utility assistance, household goods, and clothing.
 Family Advocacy caseworkers are often a participant’s first contact with CAP—they assess the needs, provide any necessary short-term assistance, and make appropriate referrals to other CAP programs or community agencies.
 In some instances, this will include referrals to CAP's Housing program.

 In-Home Respite Assistant: The Respite Assistant provides respite services in the family’s home/community to children/adults/elderly who are developmentally, physically, and/or mentally challenged.
 Responsible for providing daily care to participants according to specific training and participants’ individualized care needs, including bathing, feeding, nurturing and implementing activities that encourage recreation, socialization, and independence.

 Thrift Store Associate: Our thrift store is a community gathering place and provides much need clothing and household good to people in need.
 Volunteers sort donations, steam clothing, help keep the store clean and organized, help organize community events and perform retail functions.